 Options Fairness and equity Efficiency of compliance and administration Sustainability of tax system Revenue 1.
-Retain the Partially met Not met Not met No impact status quo Taxpayers in similar circumstances are treated in a similar way.
+Retain the status quo Partially met Not met Not met No impact Taxpayers in similar circumstances are treated in a similar way.
 However, for some taxpayers, imposing the financial penalty may be disproportionate to their circumstances and may be viewed as unfair.
 Once the existing debt is significant, any additional financial penalty becomes ineffective at motivating the taxpayer to actively attempt to comply.
 It is unfair to repeatedly impose unreasonably high financial penalties for the late payment of tax. compliance costs for taxpayers having to pay significant financial penalties in order to repay their tax debt in full.
 Continue to create compliance costs of stress and anxiety on taxpayers, due to the high growth of their tax debt.
 Higher administration and enforcement costs for Inland Revenue, to manage and High growth of penalties leads to many taxpayers becoming insolvent.
 Their continued noncompliance leads to Inland Revenue taking legal action.
 As a result other taxpayers become negatively affected.
 Some taxpayers are incurring significant penalties on their tax debt, only for them to be later written off, leading to uncertainty about how many outstanding late payment penalties are recoverable.
 The overall portion of financial penalties in the debt book that are unrecoverable will continue to increase.

-Options Fairness and equity Efficiency of compliance and administration Sustainability of tax system Revenue 2.
-Reduce the rate of the incremental late payment penalty.
-Partially met While the incremental late payment penalty rate is reduced, the combined penalty and interest rate may be too high to effectively encourage significantly indebted taxpayers to engage with Inland Revenue.
+Options Fairness and equity Efficiency of compliance Sustainability of tax Revenue and administration system Partially met Partially met Not met This option would rate of the incremental late payment penalty.
+While the incremental late payment penalty rate is reduced, the combined penalty and interest rate may be too high to effectively encourage significantly indebted taxpayers to engage with Inland Revenue.
 Lacks fairness as Inland Revenue continues to impose a high combined rate, while expecting the taxpayer to be motivated to repay their tax debt.
-Taxpayers will continue to have a financial incentive to enter into an instalment arrangement.
-Partially met Taxpayers will continue to incur significant stress and anxiety in attempting to resolve their tax debt, due to the continued imposition of penalties on their tax debt long after it is due.
-Inland Revenue would likely have a small reduction in its administration and enforcement costs (compared to the status quo), due to the smaller incremental late payment penalties being added to the tax debt book.
-Not met Unpaid and potentially uncollectible incremental late payment penalties will continue be added to the debt book, though this will be less than the status quo.
-This option would likely have a negative revenue impact, lower than the recommended option.
-3. Remove the 1% incremental late payment penalty Partially met Maintains fairness between compliant and non-compliant taxpayers, as taxpayers will continue to have an incentive to pay their tax liability by the due date or shortly after.
-While some taxpayers will no longer receive a financial incentive to enter into an instalment Met Keeping the tax debt at a more manageable level for longer will allow taxpayers more opportunity to resolve their tax debt, reducing their stress and anxiety.
-Inland Revenue's administration and enforcement costs will The total cost over four years is \$87 million.
+Taxpayers will continue to incur significant stress and anxiety in attempting to resolve their tax debt, due to the continued imposition of penalties on their tax debt long after it is due.
+Inland Revenue would likely have a small reduction in its administration and enforcement costs (compared to the status Unpaid and potentially uncollectible incremental late payment penalties will continue be added to the debt book, though this will be less than the status quo. likely have a negative revenue impact, lower than the recommended option.
+Taxpayers will continue to have a financial incentive to enter into an instalment arrangement. quo), due to the smaller incremental late payment penalties being added to the tax debt book.
+3. Remove the 1% incremental Partially met Met Met The total cost over four years is \$87 late payment penalty Maintains fairness between compliant and non-compliant taxpayers, as taxpayers will continue to have an incentive to pay their tax liability by the due date or shortly after.
+While some taxpayers will no longer receive a financial incentive Keeping the tax debt at a more manageable level for longer will allow taxpayers more opportunity to resolve their tax debt, reducing their stress and anxiety.
+Inland Revenue's administration and Less uncollectible penalties are added to the debt book.
+The value of the debt book will more fairly reflect what is collectible, giving more certainty to government about its value. million. to enter into an instalment enforcement costs will